ChristineNanu/rental-marketplace/README.md

 # RentIt Nairobi 📦

 A peer-to-peer rental marketplace for Nairobi — "Airbnb for stuff."
 List tools, camping gear, event equipment, spare rooms, and parking spots for short-term rent instead of buying what you'll use once.
-Built with React and FastAPI, reusing the M-Pesa/JWT-auth foundation proven in [RescueMePets](../RescueMePets), with M-Pesa deposit escrow, a two-way rating system, and platform monetization (commission, featured listings, business subscriptions) layered on top.
+Built with React and FastAPI, reusing the M-Pesa/JWT-auth foundation , with M-Pesa deposit escrow, a two-way rating system, and platform monetization (commission, featured listings, business subscriptions) layered on top.

 ---